Warning: this is a slow-building story. Also; this is not your typical werewolf story and I like to do things differently.

 “Well, it’s good that you’re looking for a successor, then.”

 The man smiles, his white teeth show.
 “Do you see the man talking to your sister?”
 He points at a bulky man with dark hair that reaches his shoulders.
-When he turns his head and catches her gaze, Elke’s heart stops.
+When he turns his head and catches her gaze, my heart stops, I freeze in place.

+I’m surprised I hadn’t noticed his strong scent before, maybe I was just distracted too much.
 The hazel eyes, glow, showing a bit of recognition.
-Then the brows above the eyes frown, but Elke can’t look away.
+Then the brows above the eyes frown, but I can’t seem to tear my gaze away.

 “Elke?
 Did you hear what I said?”

-“Huh,” Elke shakes her head, takes a deep breath to steady her heartbeat.
+“Huh,” I shake my head, take a deep breath to steady my heartbeat, and get rid of the sudden nerves I feel.
 “Sorry uncle, I zoned out.
 What did you say?”

-“I told you, that that man talking to your sister is Gabor Farkas, your future Alpha.
+“I was telling you, that that man talking to your sister is Gabor Farkas, your future Alpha.
 You should introduce yourself to him.
 Especially if you keep staring at him like that.”

 “Elke?
 Are you alright?”

-Gabor, or Gabe; as Elke knows him, walks over.
-“Hey, I think we haven’t been introduced decently, have we?”
+Gabor, or Gabe; as I know him, walks over.
+“Hey, I think we haven’t been introduced properly, have we?”
 He smiles, a dark glint shows in his eyes.
+He thinks I’ve been running away from him, doesn’t he?

-Gabe’s eyes darken, if possible, but he doesn’t take one look at little Louisa.
+Gabe’s eyes darken, if possible, but he doesn’t take one look at little Louisa, he doesn’t need to.
 “Very pretty.”
 His eyes keep boring into Elke’s.
 “Just like her father.”